justinethier/husk-scheme/docs/Continuations.markdown

 This member contains a closure to capture the state of the program, a continuation chain, and auxillary data.
 It is used by the husk evaluator as follows:

-- The current continuation will be executed immediately.
+- The current continuation is executed immediately.
 - Execution then passes to the next continuation if it is present.
-- If there is no more code to execute, the continuation members may be set to `Nothing` to instruct the evaluator to return its current value.
+- If there is no more code to execute, continuation members are set to `Nothing` to instruct the evaluator to return its current value.

 The auxillary data members allow a continuation to keep track of data for special cases.
 Multiple return values may be stored to support `call-with-values`. `DynamicWinders` was added to store pairs of `before` and `after` functions to support `dynamic-wind`: